dkeserla/Final_NLP/README.md

-# Starter code for final project for CS 378 -- dataset artifact
+# Dataset Artifact Analysis

+Modified and Updated by Dinesh Keserla and Sashank Meka.

-Credit: Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
+Starter Code Credit: Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
 Code by Kaj Bostrom and Jifan Chen.

 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.